jefbags/jefbags.github.io/_posts/2015-07-26-In-the-land-of-milk-and-honeypots-:-part-two.md

 ![pic]({{ site.baseurl }}/images/post2/pic7.png)

-##  Opening up ports on the DMZ to the WAN
+##  Opening up DNAT on the DMZ to the WAN

 Eventually, we'll want to open up ports on the DMZ to the internet.
 Once that happens, any services we have runnnig on the open ports will be exposed.
 That's fine though, it's the reason this is all being set up!